-Egypt’s ICT Minister officially inaugurates IGT Solutions’ new office in Cairo
+Egypt’s ICT Minister officially inaugurates IGT solutions’ new office in Cairo

 PHOTO

-Egypt’s Minister of Communications and Information Technology, Dr. Amr Talaat, officially inaugurated the new office of IGT Solutions at Maadi Technology Park in Cairo.
-The global customer experience (CX) and digital transformation company is expanding its operations in Egypt as part of its strategic growth in EMEA markets.
+Cairo, Egypt – Egypt’s Minister of Communications and Information Technology, Dr. Amr Talaat, officially inaugurated the new office of IGT Solutions at Maadi Technology Park in Cairo.

+IGT Solutions; a leading provider of digital and data-driven transformation solutions is expanding its operations in Egypt as part of its strategic growth across different markets.

 The event was attended by IGT Solutions’ Global CEO Katie Stein, ITIDA CEO Eng.
 Ahmed El-Zaher, IGT Egypt Managing Director Mohamed Guemei, and senior officials from the Ministry of Communications and ITIDA.